-With the plethora of different art mediums out there today, why did you choose paper?
+With the plethora of art mediums out there today, why did you choose paper?

 Do you ever feel “artists block?”
 How do you get over it?

-What is your favorite card you have received?
+What is your favorite card that you have received?
 Do you keep all the ones you receive?